Ōgi logo Ōgi

 Bishop

-Bishop movement
+Bishop movements

 Bishop